quantitative-technologies/transformer-high-level-keras-api/README.md

-# Transformer Implementation From Scratch Following Keras Guidelines
+# Transformer Implementation with the High-Level Keras API

-We searched through numerous tutorial including the official TensorFlow tutorial ... but none of them followed the Keras implementation guidelines.
+We searched through numerous tutorials including the official TensorFlow tutorial ... but none of them followed the Keras implementation guidelines.
 Since this posed difficulties when trying out our own customizations, we decided to implement from scratch following the guidelines (to our best understanding).